Lie algebroids are curved Lie algebras: Complete filtered operadic homotopy theory

 from a completed direct sum of completed tensor products.
 Given a complete operad $\PP$, a \emph{complete $\PP$-algebra} is a complete complex $A$ equipped with a map $\PP\bcirc A\rt A$ satisfying the usual associativity and unitality conditions. \end{definition} \begin{remark}[Filtered operads] In a similar way, one can define (not necessarily complete) filtered operads and algebras over them, using the category of symmetric sequences of filtered complexes, equipped with the (non-completed) composition product $\circ$.
 A complete operad is then equivalently a filtered operad whose underlying symmetric sequence is complete: the structure map $\PP\circ\PP\rt \PP$ then extends uniquely to the completion.

 Likewise, if $\PP$ is a filtered operad, then there is an equivalence between filtered $\PP$-algebras $A$ whose underlying filtered complex is complete, and complete algebras over the completion $\widehat{\PP}$: indeed, the structure map $\PP\circ A\rt A$ extends uniquely to the completion $\widehat{\PP}\bcirc A\rt A$. \end{remark} \begin{example} It will be important (particularly in Section \ref{sec:HTT}) that due to Proposition \ref{prop:SMC} we can define the \emph{endomorphisms operad} of a filtered complex $A$ to be the filtered operad $\End_A$ given by $\End_A(n) \coloneqq \Hom(A^{\otimes n}, A)$, such that filtered algebras over $\PP$ can be identified with filtered operad maps $\PP\rt \End_A$.
-When $A$ is complete, this is a complete operad, which is isomorphic to the complete endomorphism operad with operations $A\botimes\dots \botimes A\rt A$. \end{example} \begin{definition} A \emph{complete cooperad} $\CC$ is a (by default \emph{non-counital}) coalgebra in symmetric sequences of complete complexes, with respect to the completed composition product $\bcirc$.
-In other words, it is a symmetric sequence equipped with a map $\Delta\colon \CC\rt \CC\bcirc\CC$ satisfying the usual associativity condition.
-A \emph{(conilpotent) $\CC$-coalgebra} is a complete complex $C$ together with a map $C\rt \CC\bcirc C$ satisfying the usual associativity constraint.
+When $A$ is complete, this is a complete operad, which is isomorphic to the complete endomorphism operad with operations $A\botimes\dots \botimes A\rt A$. \end{example}

+Since we consider objects with non-trivial arity $0$ pieces, we need to be precise about the version of cooperads we consider, namely in what concerns partial vs total cocompositions and conilpotence.